adam-savard/keyboard-function-keys-linux/README.md

 ## Step 4

 That's it!
 A reboot, and you'll see that the function keys have been re-enabled.
+Alternatively, run this command to see the changes right away:
+`systemctl start keychron`

 ## Closing Remarks